iobroker-community-adapters/ioBroker.broadlink2/README.md

 ## Configuration
 * Enter prefix of network address in configuration which should be removed when generating device names
 * Enter the number of seconds between polls.
 On each poll all SP* devices expluding SP1 are asked what the switch status is.
 This feature can be disabled by setting the poll delay to 0.
+On RM devices with temperature readout the temperature will be updated as well.

 ## Known-Issues
 * If you learn the same signal multiple times the code can be different everytime.
 This can not be changed.